marcio777/cadmus/src/en/Chapter-IV/Part VI: Text Fields.md

 ![A password field](../../Images/Chapter-IV/Text_Fields/password_field.png)

 ## JComboBox
 A JComboBox, otherwise known as a drop-down menu, is a text field that lets you choose from a preset list of options that, quite literally, drop down when you click a button.
 To do this you will have to import and use `JComboBox`.
 To use this you will have to declare an array which includes all of the options.
-You can see how to declare an array in Chapter 1 Part VI.
-You will then have to put the name of the array in the parameters that the `JComboBox` has.
+You can see how to declare an array in Chapter 1 Part V. You will then have to put the name of the array in the parameters that the `JComboBox` has.
 In other words:

 ```java
 JComboBox DoctorWho = new JComboBox(monsters);